MarioniLab/Deconvolution2016/README.md

 4. Run `complexity.R` to determine the time-complexity of the deconvolution method.

 You can also run `fewcounts.R` to see behaviour with few cells, or `highcounts.R` to see behaviour at very high counts.
-The `moresims` directory contains additional simulations under various scenarios that were not included in the publication.

 To run the real data analysis code: